scriptPilot/vueuse/README.md

 ### LocalStorage

-Create a persistent reactive state.
+Create a persistent reactive state for any value type.

 ````js
 // Options